FICTION

 Daughter of the Great Whales

-By Anna Madden in Issue Six, September 2022
+by Anna Madden in Issue Six, September 2022

 The night before the dead boat arrived, I couldn’t sleep.
 Seal was sharing my nest, built inside a great whale’s lower vertebra, decorated with treasures of fine carapace and a collection of shark’s eyes, turrets, angel wings, even tulip shells.
 I took the smallest and wove them into my blue-black hair.